oikos-cash/oikos-docs-bsc/content/contracts/RewardsDistribution.md

 ## Description

 This contract distributes the inflationary supply rewards after they have been minted.
-The primary recipient remains the population of SNX stakers, but new ones can be added to receive an allocation of tokens first.
+The primary recipient remains the population of OKS stakers, but new ones can be added to receive an allocation of tokens first.
 These entries can then be modified or removed.

 The actual quantity of tokens to inject into the supply each week is passed into [`distributeRewards`](#distributerewards) by [`Oikos.mint`](Synthetix.md#mint); how much the quantity is on any given week is determined by the [`SupplySchedule`](SupplySchedule.md) contract.